FedericoTs/FeedbackforFounders/documentation/auth_implementation_fixes.md

 3. **Export/Import Consistency**
    - Be consistent with exports.
 If a component is exported as default, import it as default.
    - Avoid duplicate exports of the same component.
+   - Use absolute imports for auth-related modules.

+4. **Preventing Nested AuthProvider Issues**
+   - Do not use `withAuth` HOC on components that are already rendered within routes protected by `PrivateRoute`.
+   - Check the component hierarchy before adding authentication to ensure you're not creating nested providers.
+   - Use the authentication component map in `auth_best_practices_and_implementation.md` to determine which components are already wrapped by `AuthProvider`.

 ## Verification

 All components using `useAuth` have been verified to be properly wrapped with either `AuthProvider`, `withAuth`, or `StoryboardAuthWrapper`.
 The application now loads without authentication-related errors.

+## Future Development Guidelines

+When adding new components that need authentication:

+1. Determine if the component will be rendered within the main application flow (under protected routes).
+2. If yes, use the `useAuth` hook directly and avoid `withAuth`.
+3. If no (standalone component), use `withAuth`.
+4. For storyboards, use `StoryboardAuthWrapper`.
+5. Update the authentication component map in the documentation to reflect any changes to the authentication architecture.